- Truck Accidents

 Studies have shown that these drugs actually induce the symptoms they were prescribed to treat.
 In other words, some patients who have low magnesium levels caused by PPIs, who cannot be helped by magnesium supplements, may not be able to stop taking these drugs because stopping would induce even worse heartburn symptoms.

-If you believe that you have suffered a serious side effect as a result of taking these drugs, please contact Alexander Shunnarah Personal Injury Attorneys at 1-800-229-7989 for a free evaluation of your potential case.
+If you believe that you have suffered a serious side effect as a result of taking these drugs, please call Alexander Shunnarah Personal Injury Attorneys today at 1-800-229-7989.

 For more information visit https://nexiumlegalhelp.com/